 - Names and email addresses of three references who will be automatically contacted by the application system to provide letters of recommendation.
 These letters should come from persons familiar with your academic abilities and prospects (at least two letters should be from university professors) and appear on professional letterhead or electronic facsimile;

-- Letter of application that states your academic and vocational background and interests as they relate to the specialties of departmental faculty.
+- Letter of application that states your academic and vocational background and interests as they relate to the specialties of departmental faculty, and identification of possible advisors.
 Ph.D. applicants are encouraged to provide an overview of their theses, whether completed or still in progress; and

-- Writing sample, which is used to gauge students’ current writing skills and hence prospects of success:
+- Writing sample, which is used to gauge students’ current writing skills and hence prospects of success, and which must be solely written by the applicant:

-- M.S. students should submit a recent term paper or paper completed as part of a capstone course (provided the student was the sole author).
+- M.S. students should submit a recent term paper or paper completed as part of a capstone course.

-- Ph.D. students should submit a recent term paper from a graduate course or seminar, or their theses.
+- Ph.D. students should submit a recent term paper from a graduate course or seminar, or a summary of their thesis.

 - If applicants do not have such samples on hand, applicants can write an essay in response to one of these prompts instead.